-UT Austin students have access to funding that supports participation in unpaid internships during spring and summer 2022.
+UT Austin students have access to funding that supports participation in unpaid internships during summer 2023.

 When applying for internships there are many things you might consider, including your income needs.
 Texas Career Engagement created the Internship Fund to help reduce the financial barriers to internship participation.
 Through financial support, we aim to increase access to internships for all UT Austin students.